What is Agile Market Research?

 How does it work?

-Agile market research involves conducting research in short, iterative cycles, often using technology (i.e.- automation, AI, and/or machine learning) to speed up the process wherever possible.
+Agile market research involves conducting research in short, iterative cycles, or 'sprints', using technology (like AI and/or machine learning) to automate time-consuming processes.

 The result?